-On average, Filipinos are estimated to use and consume 4.3 more digital services compared to pre-pandemic years and 95% of these pandemic consumers remain to be consumers today.
-Digital merchants are also getting tech-savvy as digital platforms, digital financial services and digital tools helped them survived the pandemic.1 E-commerce also grew significantly, and sales are expected to be valued at US\$10.3 billion by 2025.2 Further, 53% of adult Filipinos were reported by the Bangko Sentral ng Pilipinas to have electronic money accounts in 2021, higher than 29% in 2019.3 Online education and remote work are also here to stay.4
+The COVID-19 pandemic accelerated the country's digital transformation and digital economy.
+Filipinos now use 4.3 more new digital services on average compared to pre-pandemic years.
+E-commerce grew significantly, and sales are expected to be valued at US\$10.3 billion by 2025.
+The Bangko Sentral ng Pilipinas reported that 53% of adult Filipinos had electronic money accounts in 2021, up from 29% in 2019.
+According to the World Bank's assessment, online education and remote work are here to stay.
+4